emeb/netstat/README.md

 eyeballs are constructed and soldered 4-conductor ribbon cable with 0.1" header termination to connect to the ESP.

+Note - The RGB LEDs are powered from the available 5V supply but the serial control stream is driven at 3.3V logic levels without buffering to 5V levels.
+This seems to work OK, but I did see some color combinations that resulted in the first LED in the string flickering so there is some code to avoid those.

 ### Skull
 The skull is a plastic model that I bought at a hobby store decades ago and had been sitting on a shelf gathering dust for years.
 The top comes off and provides